entitize/radiology-competition-code/README.md

 ```
 ## Advanced Usage

-We automate the deployment of multiple experiments through the using slurm.
+We automate the deployment of multiple experiments through [slurm](https://slurm.schedmd.com/).

 See `advanced_launcher.py` under `main`.
 They use configs under subdirectories
 under `jobs`.